Can I get a Medigap Plan F or has it Gone Away?

 In years past supplemental plans were allowed to offer prescription coverage.
 Not anymore.
 Today, supplements must be in lock-step with Original Medicare.
 If Medicare doesn't cover it, then supplemental insurance can't cover the gap.
 That means the only way to get help with prescriptions is through a Montana Medicare Part D plan.

-Montana Medicare Supplemental Plans are Standardized
+Montana Medicare Supplement Plans are Standardized

-The Montana Department of Insurance and the federal government passed laws that require insurance carriers to standardize Medicare Supplemental insurance.
+The Montana Department of Insurance and the federal government passed laws that require insurance carriers to standardize Medicare Supplement insurance.
 Plans must be identified as Medicare Supplement Insurance and plans must follow the state's standardized naming convention.
 Each standardized plan offers the same benefits.
 Only the monthly premiums, and how the premiums are calculated, may vary.

 Each lettered plan offers the basic coverage of Plan A. Plans B through N offer different levels of gap coverage, including some with annual out-of-pocket limits.
 This gives people significant range of choice based on the amount of insurance needed.